Skip to content

 Storage quotaPer-grantReported via the IMAP QUOTA extension.

 • IMAP and the API share state.
-Changes through either surface are durable and trigger webhooks.
-Your application can integrate with both at once without conflict.
+Changes through either surface are durable and trigger webhooks, so your application can integrate with both at once without conflict.

 • Clients stay live with IDLE.
 Nylas supports IMAP IDLE so mail clients see new messages without polling.